pg-spot-ops/pg-spot-operator/docs/README_extensions.md

 ## Relevant parameters

-* --postgresql-version / PGSO_POSTGRESQL_VERSION - Recommended if explicitly enabling extensions
+* --postgres-version / PGSO_POSTGRES_VERSION - Recommended if explicitly enabling extensions
 * --extensions / PGSO_EXTENSIONS - List of extensions to pre-create during setup via *CREATE EXTENSION*.
 Not really necessary when using a real superuser admin user that has the according powers.
 * --shared-preload-libraries / PGSO_SHARED_PRELOAD_LIBRARIES - List of extensions to pre-load on Postgres startup